SocksTheWolf/SkyScheduler/README.md

 ## Features

-- **Multiple user/account handling**: Have your friends also be able to post and repost stuff automatically!
-Wow!
+- **Multiple user/account handling**: Manage multiple users/bsky accounts easily
 - **Bluesky Post Scheduling**: Schedule multiple posts to your Bluesky account
 - **Hourly Time Slots**: Time selection is limited to hourly intervals to optimize worker execution and reduce unnecessary runs
-- **Simple and Lightweight**: Minimal setup and easy to use
+- **Simple and Lightweight**: Fairly minimal setup and easy to use
 - **Supports media posts**: Automatically handles content tagging and formating your media so that it looks the best on BSky.
-Image transforms via Cloudflare Images.
+Image transforms via Cloudflare Images
 - **Handles threading**: Post is over the 300 character limit?
 The system will autothread your posts for you
 - **Automatic reposting**: Schedule how many times you want your post to be retweeted on the network.
-Get more visibility and engagement without having to do more work.
+Get more visibility and engagement without having to do more work

 ## Getting Started